 𝒫 a set of conditional transition probabilities. p(s′|s, a) is the probability for the state transition s → s′ conditioned on the taken action a.

-ℛ is the set of all possible rewards.
-The reward is defined by a reward function r(s, a, s′) returning the immediate reward received when transitioning from state s to s′ while using action a.
+r is the reward function defined by a reward function r(s, a, s′) returning the immediate reward received when transitioning from state s to s′ while using action a.
 Rt is a random variable for the immediate reward at time t.

 γ ∈ [0, 1] is the discount factor.